 Satan wishes to retire but cannot decide which of his three sons, the awkward and geekish but nice Nicky or the brutal and sadistic Adrian and Cassius, should inherit the throne, and so he decides to stay on.
 Angered, Adrian and Cassius travel up to Earth, intending to wreak havoc there.
 However, their doing so freezes over the wall of flame that is the entrance to Hell, meaning that souls can no longer enter.
 This also causes Satan to start disintegrating.
 In order to save his father, Nicky must travel up to Earth and bring Adrian and Cassius back.
 There Cassius and Adrian, able to possess human bodies, are determined to turn New York City into Hell on Earth, promoting sin and depravity everywhere.
 In order to defeat them, Nicky must discover his devilish powers within.

 The Adam Sandler movie is an acquired taste.
 That is to say, it is best appreciated if you are in your teens, belong to a fraternity house and consume large quantities of beer.
 Adam Sandler first came to attention as a regular on Saturday Night Live (1975– ).
 Sandler’s cinematic career took off with The Wedding Singer (1998), a likeable formula romantic comedy that was a big hit.
-Since then, Sandler has seemingly developed a career as a frat house poster boy in the likes of The Waterboy (1998), Big Daddy (1999), Mr Deeds (2002), Anger Management (2003), Click (2006), I Now Pronounce You Chuck and Larry (2007), You Don’t Mess With the Zohan (2008), Bedtime Stories (2008), Grown Ups (2010), Jack and Jill (2011), Pixels (2015) and The Ridiculous 6 (2015).
+Since then, Sandler has seemingly developed a career as a frat house poster boy in the likes of The Waterboy (1998), Big Daddy (1999), Mr Deeds (2002), Anger Management (2003), Click (2006), I Now Pronounce You Chuck and Larry (2007), You Don’t Mess With the Zohan (2008), Bedtime Stories (2008), Grown Ups (2010), Jack and Jill (2011), Pixels (2015), The Ridiculous 6 (2015) and Hubie Halloween (2020).

 A film like Little Nicky doesn’t want you to take any notion of eschatology seriously.
 It does fall into a certain trend of films begun with The Addams Family (1991) that invert traditional Family Values and see the kinky and perverse as normal.
 Little Nicky never goes so far as The Addams Family in seeing evil as superior to traditional definitions of good, although it does offer an amusing vision of the Christian afterlife – a frat boy underdog vision of Heaven and Hell where Hell isn’t that serious a place, where Heaven is amusingly inhabited by angelic babes who have stepped out of Clueless (1995) and good is represented by the greeting card cuteness of fluffy bunnies and flowers.
 It is a world where the battle and indeed the borderlines between good and evil matter less than an all-pervading, all-inclusive party atmosphere where the only evil that blights having good old-fashioned vulgar fun is mean-spiritidness.

-Director Steven Brill also directed Adam Sandler in Mr Deeds (2002), The Do Over (2016) and Sandy Wexler (2017) and has made other comedy efforts such as Without a Paddle (2004) and Drillbit Taylor (2008).
+Director Steven Brill also directed Adam Sandler in Mr Deeds (2002), The Do Over (2016), Sandy Wexler (2017) and Hubie Halloween (2020) and has made other comedy efforts such as Without a Paddle (2004) and Drillbit Taylor (2008).
 His only other ventures into genre material were as the director of the controversial reshoots on Fanboys (2008) and the iBabe segment of Movie 43 (2013).